mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 r.run()
 ```

-This will set up a worker which will run indefinitely, taking events from the Redis list with key "snowplow_redis_key" and inputting them to an AsyncEmitter, which will send them to a cloudfront collector.
+This will set up a worker which will run indefinitely, taking events from the Redis list with key "snowplow_redis_key" and inputting them to an AsyncEmitter, which will send them to a Cloudfront collector.
 If the process receives a SIGINT signal (for example, due to a Ctrl-C keyboard interrupt), cleanup will occur before exiting to ensure no events are lost.

 [Back to top](#top)